at1as/AI-Dojo/README.md

   - SQL query tasks (auto-graded with SQLite and pandas)
   - OpenAPI/YAML spec validation tasks (auto-graded parsing)
   - LLM Chat-driven tasks with rubric-based qualitative feedback
+- Supports **AI Findability**: exercises are designed to surface what works (and what doesn’t) when interacting with AI
 - Grade persistence in browser localStorage so returning to a task shows your previous result and a Retry option
 - "Your Submission" persistence in browser localStorage (SQL/YAML/prompt selection/chat) to put grades in context
 - Modern UI with chat, file preview, export chat, and modals